lsst-sqre/nublado1/README.md

 * Set up your deployment environment by editing the environment variables in `jld-hub-deployment.yml`.

-  1. Set the environment variable
+  1. Set the environment variable `OAUTH_PROVIDER` to one of `github` or `cilogon`, depending on which provider you want to use.

+  2. Set the environment variable
     `K8S_CONTEXT` to the context in which your deployment is running (`kubectl config current-context` will give you that information).

-  2. If you changed the namespace, put the current namespace in the environment variable `K8S_NAMESPACE`.
+  3. If you changed the namespace, put the current namespace in the environment variable `K8S_NAMESPACE`.

-  3. If you have a repository containing a container image with multiple tags you wish to present as container options, you should set `LAB_SELECTOR_TITLE` to the title of the spawner options form, `LAB_REPO_HOST` to the hostname of the Docker container repository,
+  4. If you have a repository containing a container image with multiple tags you wish to present as container options, you should set `LAB_SELECTOR_TITLE` to the title of the spawner options form, `LAB_REPO_HOST` to the hostname of the Docker container repository,